Can you really make money blogging in 2021?

 Just like affiliate marketing and advertising, there’s a network for that!
 Some of those networks include:

-Which kind of sums up the two main secrets to monetising your blog:
+Which kind of sums up the two main secrets, and the only things you really need to nail down, when it comes to monetising your blog:

 ► Secret 1: Make your blog successful

 ► Secret 2: Link into the right monetisation networks

 Alternatively you can work with a brand directly but remember you’ll need to have am established blog with substantial levels of traffic and high quality content before approaching companies to work with them directly.

 After all, it’s got to be a beneficial arrangement for the brand in question.
 The company will want to be sure that people are visiting your blog and their product is a good fit for your brand and audience.

 4. Create Your Own Course, Product, or Membership

 You might be surprised to learn that the wealthiest bloggers in the world make 80% of their income from selling their own online courses.

 Once you’re an established blogger it is undoubtedly one of the best ways to make money blogging in 2021.